tfari/ytsm/README.md

 * factory-restore [--all| --setts | --db | --help]
     Restore the data for the application to factory, either everything, or only the settings and/or db.
 * notify-update
-    Update all channels and notify the changed ones.
+    Update all channels and notify about the (non-muted) changed ones.
 For usage with crontab or other scheduling of commands.
     This implementation uses the "notify-send" tool to access the system's notification tray.
     More info on: https://vaskovsky.net/notify-send/
 * channels [--new/-n | --unwatched/-u]